TL;DR Create a custom keyboard shorcut to automatically spawn a set of windows and splits with processes running.

 After saving an arrangement, it might not show up in the menu item dropdown when creating a new keyboard shortcut.
 If this is the case, after you've saved your arrangement with ⌘ Shift S, you must restart iTerm2.

-If this helped you improve your iTerm2 workflow, consider following me on Twitter.
+If this helped you improve your iTerm2 workflow, consider following me on Twitter or buying me a coffee :).